LSanten/LSanten.github.io/_mms-md/MMSHistOfSci-A.md

 title: "Mmshistofsci a"
 ---

-# history of science
+# A critical synthesis: history of the scientific method

-## v1
 ![](media/cleanshot_2024-07-12-at-12-13-08@2x.png)

-*changes:* where does engineering rooted in militarism start?

 This might trigger you: we need to be aware of the limitations of the scientific method.